theTyster/theTyster/README.md

 ## My Web Development Journey

-I have been studying JavaScript [every day](https://github.com/theTyster/interactive_story) of 2023.
+I have been studying web development every day since January 2023.
 I have come a long way, but I still have so much to learn.

-My personal goal is to create software that empowers users with:
+I want to create software that empowers users with:
 - Privacy
 - Transparency
 - Integrations